Chair-for-Security-Engineering/SILVER/README.md

 6. `make release`

 ## Quick Start
 Build the SILVER framework using the instructions above.
-You can configure the framework in `/inc/config.hpp` to specify the number of cores and RAM used by Sylvan.
+You can configure the framework via the [command line](#Command-line-options) to specify the number of cores and RAM used by Sylvan.
 Besides, you can enable Verilog parsing or parse instruction files directly (cf. examples in `test/`).
 If Verilog parsing is enabled, please specify necessary parameters in `/inc/config.hpp` and describe your cell library used during synthesis in `cell/` (example given for constrained NANG45).

 1. `make release`
 2. `./bin/verify`

-Examplary output for `/test/dom/dom1.nl` (instruction file) with `VERBOSE 1`:
+Examplary output for `/test/dom/dom1.nl` (instruction file) with `--verbose=1`:

 ```
 [     0.000] Netlist: test/dom/dom1.nl